Make these simple jingle bell ornaments as tree decorations, gift toppers or to hang anywhere else you want to add some sparkle this Christmas season!

 Later this month, I’ll also have the book available for you to download for free, which will include photos and tutorials of all these fab Christmas projects.

 I also whipped up these wood bead mini wreaths.
-Cute, right?
+Not as fancy, but I think they’re pretty cute.

-You can also check out the Winter & Christmas Project Gallery for many more ideas!
+You can also check out the Winter & Christmas Project Gallery for many more craft and decorating ideas!